-In this article I will answer all the above questions, and will give you some really good tips too.
+In this article, I will answer all the above questions and will give you some really good tips too.

 Adult guppies can survive without food for up to 2 weeks.
 However there are few things to consider before leaving your tank for such a long period of time.
 Though, guppy fry will not survive more than 3 days without food.

-In the following I will highlight some of the things you need to prepare before leaving your guppies for two weeks.
+In the following, I will highlight some of the things you need to prepare before leaving your guppies for two weeks.

 Prepare Your Aquarium Before Leaving

 Maintaining your tank regularly is key if you want to raise and keep healthy guppies.
-Here are few things to do before you are leaving your aquarium for a longer period:
+Here are a few things to do before you are leaving your aquarium for a longer period:

 - Do a bigger water change (50-70%) one day before leaving

 - Remove decaying plant matter or dying fish